genwebcorp/genjax/docs/library/generative_functions.md

 ## The *why*: as in, why care?

-Here's two of them now:
+Here's one of them now:

 ```python exec="yes" html="true" source="material-block" session="genfn"
 import genjax